What is a Doula?

 A doula birth partner will help you make informed decisions, ensure your feelings are heard and will be a familiar and comforting presence at the birth of your baby.

 During the birth, a doula will be a support to you and your partner.
 She will be very sensitive to the emotional bond and intimate connection between you and your partner and will work intuitively with you both during the birth responding to your individual needs as the birth experience unfolds.
-At times this will mean she remains quietly in the background or will leave the room for a while to give the couple private time together: at other times, especially as the childbirth intensifies, she will become more involved with guidance on position changes and may offer other comfort measures such as massage and relaxation techniques.
+At times this will mean she remains quietly in the background or will leave the room for a while to give the couple private time together: at other times, especially as the childbirth intensifies, she may become more involved with guidance on position changes and may offer other comfort measures such as massage and relaxation techniques, if these are desired.

 Why hire a Doula?